 This grey-accented traditional home boasts six bedrooms, four bathrooms and two half-baths, a soundproof theater room, a bonus room and a rec room that leads out to a covered patio.

 The 5,888-square-foot property sits on a large cul-de-sac lot and includes several high-tech upgrades, like a keyless locking system and security system with six cameras facing outside.
-Some of the blinds are remote operated.
+Some of the blinds are remote operated -- all upgrades that will also tend to offer you an even better rate on your homeowners insurance.

 The yard is beautifully landscaped and faces a small river, but it’ll take less than half an hour to drive to the urban heart of Kansas City.